tbalz2319/RapidRepoPull/README.md

 - The goal of this program is to quickly pull and install repos from its list

+## Use cases

+- Quickly insteall your favorite Security repos on a new system

+- Kick off multiple concurrent tasks utilizing Python

+- Add remove lists as your see fit to meet your needs

 ## Requirements

 - This program was tested with Python version 3.7.2 64-bit